fightingsleep/Portician/README.md

 <ins>**Then, run it:**</ins>

-If you don't fall into the unfortunate category described above (ie: Docker on Windows), you can just run it in a docker container. **Edit the `deployments/docker-compose.yml` file and change the volume path to point at wherever you config file sits**.
+If you don't fall into the unfortunate category described above (ie: Docker on Windows), you can just run it in a docker container. **Edit the `deployments/docker-compose.yml` file and change the volume path to point at wherever your config file sits**.
 Then run:

 ```
 make run_image